pip-services/pip-services-docs/content/en/net/commons/reflect/property_reflector.md

 The PropertyReflector class allows you to examine an object's properties and to dynamically get and set their values.

-Important points
+**Important points**

-- This class has symmetric implementation across all languages supported by the Pip.Services toolkit and it is used to support dynamic data processing.
+- This class has symmetric implementation across all languages supported by the Pip.Services toolkit and is used to support dynamic data processing.
 - Because all languages have different casing and case sensitivity rules, the PropertyReflector class treats all property names as case insensitive.

 ### Static methods

 #### GetProperties
-Get the values of all the properties in a specified object and returns them as a map.
+Gets the values of all the properties in a specified object and returns them as a map.

 > `public static` Dictionary\<string, object\> GetProperties(object obj)